DUNE/dune-computing-model/README.md

 ## Editor's notes
 The layout of the document was changed in late December 2015: significant parts of it such as the "Requirements" and sections on computing for the DUNE prototypes were all moved to the appendix with the purpose to make it more readable.

-The "head" latex source is not "dune-cm-new-layout".
+The "head" latex source is not "dune-computing-model".

+As of Spring 2016, major updates are being done to the prototype sections of the document (NP02 and NP04).

 ## Overview
 This repository contains materials of the DUNE Computing Model.
 The Computing Model